 Our Revolution Massachusetts (ORMA) supports getting Money Out of Politics by Overturning Citizens United and other related anti-democratic Supreme Court decisions.
 Our democracy has been hijacked by multinational corporations and the wealthy.
 Election outcomes and public policies are disconnected from the will of the people.
 Lawmakers will not be able to fix the big issues of our time until we end this corruption.
 Corporations are not people.
 Money is not speech.
 This is not a left or right issue, it’s an American issue.
+We must overturn, through a constitutional amendment, the disastrous Citizens United v.
+FEC and other related anti-democratic Supreme Court decisions.
+That is why we need to pass legislation to require wealthy individuals and corporations who make large campaign contributions to disclose where their money is going.
+More importantly, it is why we need to move toward the public funding of elections.
 One person one vote.

 Here are ways you can help ORMA support getting Money Out of Politics nationwide and within Massachusetts:

 1. US House – MA Congressional Delegation: As of June 2019, three amendment resolutions have been and/or are due to be filed in the House.
 We need help to build support among the Massachusetts delegation for the “We the People Amendment,” H.J.Res.48 filed by Representative Jayapal.
 The “We the People Amendment” is the only current amendment proposal that unequivocally overturns the two damaging legal doctrines — that corporations are people and that money is speech — and it effectively mandates federal, state, and local action to ensure more equal access to the political process for all citizens, not just wealthy individuals and corporations.
 It also mandates that artificial entities shall not be given constitutional rights.
-ORMA members are urged to show widespread constituent support to those congressional representatives who have already co-sponsored H.J.Res.48 and we need constituent pressure on those who have not.
+Of the 9 person House delegation, only Rep. Richard Neal has not co-sponsored HJ Res 48.
+Reps Moulton, Lynch, Kennedy, McGovern, Pressley, Trahan ,and Keating have co-sponsored.
+However, they all also co-sponsor the weaker proposed amendment language that is in HJ Res 2.
+We need them to continue to hear from constituents that they must promote the only amendment that is effective in addressing both corporate power (constitutional rights) and big money in politics, HJ Res.
+48.

 ORMA members and affiliates interested in helping advance this priority can: